The Forsyte Saga (2002 TV series): Episode 6

 Soames travels to Paris in a final effort to reconcile with Irene.
 He offers her any terms she wishes, even separate houses, if only she will give him the son he craves.
 She firmly rejects him, telling him how much she hates him.

 Holly and June become nurses, and leave to help the war effort in South Africa.
 Jolyon receives a telegram telling him that Jolly has died there of typhoid fever.
 Soon after, Soames discovers Irene and Jolyon together at Robin Hill, and he accuses them of adultery.
-Although not yet lovers, they concede guilt, knowing know that otherwise Irene will never be free of her husband.
+Although not yet lovers, they concede guilt, knowing now that otherwise Irene will never be free of her husband.
 Soames sues for divorce on the grounds of adultery; Irene does not defend the petition.

 Val is discharged from the army after being hit in the ankle by a stray bullet.
 He returns to England accompanied by Holly, and the couple announce that they are married and plan to move to South Africa.
-Val is angered by the presence of his wastrel father, and says that it would have been better if his parent's divorce had gone through.
+Val is angered by the presence of his wastrel father, and says that it would have been better if his parents' divorce had gone through.

 Able to move on at last, Soames marries Annette; although she does not love him, she had always wanted children and she appreciates the luxurious lifestyle that Soames is able to provide.
-At a 90th birthday party for Soames's father, James, her pregnacy is announced.
+At a 90th birthday party for Soames's father, James, her pregnancy is announced.
 James says that it must be a son.
 The guests read in the newspaper that Jolyon and Irene Forsyte, now also married, have had a son of their own, Jon.
 At Robin Hill, June and Irene are reconciled.

 Annette has a difficult delivery, and the doctor tells Soames to choose between saving his wife or his baby; either way, she will never bear another child.
 Soames tells the doctor to do what he can to save the child, trusting in Annette's youth and strength to help her pull through.
 Both survive, and Soames is presented with a baby daughter.
 A message arrives that James is dying, and Soames is forced to leave his wife's side to be with his father.
 He lies to him, saying that he has had a son.
 Soames returns home in the morning, and quickly falls in love with his daughter.
 Holding her in his arms, he names her Fleur.